kshaffer/kshaffer.github.io/bio/index.markdown

 wordpress_id: 248
 ---

 Kris Shaffer, Ph.D.
-(Yale University, 2011), is Instructor of Music Theory at the [University of Colorado, Boulder](http://music.colorado.edu) and Contributing Editor for [*Hybrid Pedagogy*](http://www.hybridpedagogy.com).
-He previously held the position of Assistant Professor of Music at [Charleston Southern University](http://www.csuniv.edu/music/index.asp).
+(Yale University, 2011), is Instructor of Music Theory at the [University of Colorado, Boulder](http://music.colorado.edu) and Editor for [*Hybrid Pedagogy's*](http://www.hybridpedagogy.com) long-form publishing division.
+He is also the lead author and editor of [*Open Music Theory*](http://openmusictheory.com), an open-source, interactive "text"book for undergraduate music theory courses.

 ![](/bio/shaffer-landscape.jpg)